zero-savvy/burn-to-vote/README.md

 - creates a nullifier
 - burns a predetermined eth amount
 - adds the data to merkle tree
-- creates the vote circuit inputs, zkey, verification key
+- creates the vote circuit inputs, zkey, verification key (~ 1 hour)
 - creates the vote proof
 - verifies the proof off-chain